quicwg/base-drafts/draft-ietf-quic-transport.md

 When a randomized source port is used for a QUIC connection, this can provide some protection from off path attacks that forge ICMP messages.
-The source port in a quoted packet can be checked for TCP {{!RFC6056}} and UDP transports
+The source port in a quoted packet can be checked for UDP transports {{!RFC8085}} such as QUIC.
-{{!RFC8085}}, such as QUIC.
 When used, a stack will only pass ICMP messages to a QUIC endpoint where the port information in quoted packet within the ICMP payload matches a port used by QUIC.

 As a part of ICMP validation, QUIC endpoints SHOULD validate that connection ID information corresponds to an active session.